Mark Ella: Recognition

 Rugby league player Wally Lewis, who played rugby union with Ella in the 1977/78 Australian Rugby Union Schoolboys side, called Ella the best player he's seen in rugby union or rugby league.
 Dual international Michael O’Connor, who played with Ella at inside centre, outside centre and wing for Australia, considers Ella the best player he ever played with – in rugby league or rugby union.
-In The Best of Both Worlds O'Connor is quoted saying of Ella that: 'Mark Ella was a genius.
+In The Best of Both Worlds O'Connor is quoted saying that: 'Mark Ella was a genius.
 He was the best player I played with or against in both codes.
 He could sum up a situation instinctively...
-If I said to Mark “Okay let's run it”, no problem– the next moment you'd have the ball in your hands...
+If I said to Mark "Okay let's run it", no problem– the next moment you'd have the ball in your hands...
 I don't think I’ve ever called for the ball from Mark and not received it.'
-In Ella: The Definitive Biography, O'Connor further added that: ‘I still think he is the best player I played outside of.
+In Ella: The Definitive Biography, O'Connor further added that: 'I still think he is the best player I played outside of.
 I enjoyed playing outside him.
 Such good service.
 Good, quick ball.
 You knew playing outside Mark something was on every time.
 Have a crack.
-You won’t die wondering.’
+You won't die wondering.'

 In 2002 former Welsh eightman Eddie Butler, who played against Ella in 1984, ranked Ella at number one in his list of the 10 best fly-halves in the history of rugby union.
-In 2003 Butler called Ella "My all-time favourite [player]' and asserted he was '... by a long way the most influential player of his generation.
-Just took the passing game and the support game and the reading game and just stretched, stretched them into new areas.'"
-In 2020, former England flyhalf Stuart Barnes ranked Ella the third greatest five-eighth of all-time, behind All Black Dan Carter and Wales' Phil Bennett.
+In 2003, Butler called Ella his "all-time favourite player" and asserted he was "... by a long way the most influential player of his generation.
+Just took the passing game and the support game and the reading game and just stretched, stretched them into new areas."
+In 2020, former England fly-half Stuart Barnes ranked Ella the third greatest five-eighth of all time, behind All Black Dan Carter and Wales' Phil Bennett.

 He was made a Member of the Order of Australia (AM) in the 1984 Australia Day Honours for services to rugby, and was inducted into the Sport Australia Hall of Fame in 1987.
 He received a Centenary Medal and an Australian Sports Medal in 2001.
 In 2013, Ella was inducted into the IRB Hall of Fame.

-In 2013 Australian sports magazine Inside Rugby named its four Australian Invincibles – a rugby union equivalent of rugby league's Immortals.
+In 2013 Australian sports magazine Inside Rugby named its four Australian Invincibles – a rugby union equivalent of rugby leagues Immortals.
 Mark Ella was named alongside Col Windon, Ken Catchpole and David Campese as the first Invincibles of Australian rugby.